John-bju/SIL-translation-test/README.md

 All submissions should be put into the main branch of the github repo, and should be added into the following locations.

 ###### Documents
-Documents should be in .fodt format and should only be added (or modifed) in `docs-en/fodt/(app builder name)/(file)` for example `"docs-en/fodt/SAB/Scripture-App-Builder-01-Installation-Instructions.fodt".`
+All documents should be in .fodt format and should only be added (or modifed) in `docs-en/fodt/(app builder name)/(file)` for example `"docs-en/fodt/SAB/Scripture-App-Builder-01-Installation-Instructions.fodt".`

 ###### Images
-Images should be submitted to `images/(language)/(app builder name)/(image folder)` for example `"images/en-EN/KAB/KAB02".` Images should also be numbered according to their order in a document.
-For example the first image would be named 1.png, the second would be 2.png, etc. This operates top to bottom and when images are ordered horizontal left to right.
+All images should be submitted to `images/(language)/(app builder name)/(image folder)` for example `"images/en-EN/KAB/KAB02".` Images should also be numbered according to their order in a document.
+For example the first image would be named 1.png, the second would be 2.png, etc. This operates top to bottom and when images don't have a clear vertical order, left to right.

 #
 ### Crowdin Sync